thegaribov/kanbaan-board/README.md

 - ORM
 - Inversion of Control / Dependency injection

+# Sotware architecture
+- N-tier architecture

 # Prerequirements
 - Visual Studio 2019+
 - .NET Core 5
 - EF Core
 - Docker

-# Sotware architecture
-- N-tier architecture
+- Docker-compose

-How To Run
+# How To Run
-- Open solution in Visual Studio 2019+
-- Set .Web project as Startup Project and build the project.
+- Clone repository and open `kanban` folder
-- Run the application.
+- Run docker : `docker-compose -f _development/docker-compose.yml up --build`
+- Application will be started on : `http://localhost:5000/`
+- I added additional container (`portrainer`) to manage dockers so you can check it :  `http://localhost:9000/`
+- Enjoy...